gmneves/bash_scripts/README.md

 # My Bash scripts
-Here is some of my Bash script creations
+Here is some of my Bash script creations.

 ## numbers/Inverted Range
 This script was made to solve one need that I have.\